How To Write Work Experience In Resume (Samples & Tips)

 Volunteer Hospital Nurse | Red Cross | Samraong, Cambodia | May 2017–November 2017

--Helped the head nurse to train staff in the new record-keeping hospital software.
+• Helped the head nurse train staff in the record-keeping hospital software.

 Assistant Backend Developer Intern at Manchester Startup Company “Red Hat Media” | February 2018–August 2018

--Assisted on two significant projects which were approaching their deadline and put in overtime to help meet both deadlines.
+• Assisted on two significant projects that were approaching their deadline and put in overtime to help meet both deadlines.
 One client added a small bonus payment for the timely completion of the projects.

 Assistant Pastry Chef Intern at Clair’s Eclairs | New York, NY | March 2018–July 2018